sherlockq/gatsby-blogsite/src/markdown-pages/thought-about-practices-principles-behind-good-design-part-1.md

 D: Use interfaces for both high-level dependency and low-level inheritance.
 And it’s not enough.
 Abstraction is more than just using interface, it involves extracting fundamental behaviors and hiding details.
 This might be a natural outcome from following all other principles.

+Ref: Too many...and all somehow don't agree each other on some points.